EXEO EXEO Group,Inc Sustainability Website

 • Lower work efficiency, delayed completion of construction, and increased cost of provisions due to heat stress

-Medium / Long ▼8 ▼▼11
+Medium / Long ▼▼12 ▼▼16

 • Secure sufficient construction periods

-*2 Financial impact (profit) on business activities of the Group in fiscal 2030 is calculated under the assumption of certain conditions.
-Anticipating the relative magnitudes, risks are expressed as “▼▼▼ (large),” “▼▼ (medium),” and “▼ (small),” and opportunities as “▲▲▲ (large),” “▲▲ (medium),” and “▲ (small).”
-Impact scale in financial terms is (large): ¥10.0 billion or more, (medium): From ¥1.0 billion to less than ¥10.0 billion, and (small): Less than ¥1.0 billion
+*2 Financial impact (profit) on business activities of the Group in fiscal 2030 and in fiscal 2050 is calculated assuming certain conditions and expressed in billions of yen.
+Anticipating the relative magnitudes, risks are expressed as “▼▼▼ (large), ” “▼ (medium) ” and “▼ (small) ” and opportunities as “▲▲▲ (large), ” “▲▲ (medium) ” and “▲ (small). ” Impact scale in financial terms is (large): ¥10.0 billion or more, (medium): From ¥1.0 billion to less than ¥10.0 billion, and (small): Less than ¥1.0 billion.

 Risk management